ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

     // If no policy is set, it will fall back to require mobile BankID for OtherDevice flow options.BankIdCertificatePolicies = [ BankIdCertificatePolicy.BankIdOnFile, BankIdCertificatePolicy.BankIdOnSmartCard ];

-    // If this is set to true a risk indicator will be included in the collect response when the order completes.
+    // If set to true a risk indication is requested from BankID and returned as part of the collect response. options.BankIdReturnRisk = true;
-    // If a risk indicator is required for the order to complete, for example, if a risk requirement is applied,
-    // the returnRisk property is ignored, and a risk indicator is always included; otherwise a default value of
-    // false is used.
-The risk indication requires that the endUserIp is correct.
-Please note that the assessed
-    // risk will not be returned if the order was blocked, which may happen if a risk requirement is set. options.BankIdReturnRisk = true;
 });
 ```